Meeting Basic Needs during COVID-19

 Bread For All partnered with the Central Texas Food Bank and Faith Presbyterian Church at 1314 E Oltorf St, Austin, TX 78704 adjusted hours are currently 4pm - 7pm (or until we hit 100 units served - our upper limit).
 We also sponsor a mobile distribution with the food bank at Parker Lane United Methodist (2105 Parker Lane) the second Tuesday of the month from 9am-10am.
 All are welcome.https://austincitylutherans.org/food/

 Caritas of Austin: Community Kitchen is serving SACK LUNCHES Monday-Friday 11 AM-12:30 PM.
 Clients will continue to have access to food from our pantry.
 Serving clients who are on caseload remotely with case management/housing stability services; and in-person with groceries through our food pantry practicing social distancing.
 The lobby is OPEN M/T/W/Th- 8am-4:45pm and Fri- 8am-11:45am to the public, 1 person at a time to access water, bathrooms, and phones.

-Central Presbyterian (200 E. 8th, corner of 8th and Brazos) will continue to offer sack lunches on Tuesdays at 11 AM (women only).
-Sack breakfasts will be available to all on Thursdays from 8-9:30 AM.
-No restroom access, other service suspended as long as shelter-in-place is in effect.
+Central Presbyterian (200 E. 8th, corner of 8th and Brazos) Sack breakfasts will be available to all on Thursdays from 8-11:00 AM.
+Restroom access, but other service suspended as long as shelter-in-place is in effect.

 Central Texas Food Bank continues to provide food through their partners across the region.
 Up-to-date listings can be found by calling 2-1-1 or visiting connectatx.org.